asgardeo/asgardeo-auth-react-sdk/README.md

 -   [`signIn`](API.md#signin) - Initiate a login request to Asgardeo, process the response to obtain authentication response.
 -   [`signOut`](API.md#signout) - Logout the user from Asgardeo and clear any authentication data from the SDK storage.
 -   [`isAuthenticated`](API.md#isauthenticated) - Check whether there is an authenticated user session.
 Based on the result you can decide to change the application view/behaviour.
--   [`getBasicUserInfo`](API.md#getbasicuserinfo) - Get authenticated user's basic information from the authencation response.
+-   [`getBasicUserInfo`](API.md#getbasicuserinfo) - Get authenticated user's basic information from the authentication response.
 -   [`getDecodedIDToken`](API.md#getdecodedidtoken) - Get the decoded `id_token` obtained in the authentication response.
 From there you can derive more information such as additional user-attributes.
 -   [`getIDToken`](API.md#getidtoken) - Get the id_token (JWT) obtained in the authentication response.
 -   [`getAccessToken`](API.md#getaccesstoken) - Get the access_token obtained in the authentication response.